 These small adjustments can cut megabytes off your build, improving both Lighthouse and Core Web Vitals scores.

-Process Story: Scaling a Real-World Next.js Application
+Process Story: Scaling a Real-World modern web applications Application

-Last year, I led the performance overhaul of a large-scale SaaS dashboard built on Next.js.
+Last year, I led the performance overhaul of a large-scale SaaS dashboard built on modern web applications.
 Initially, the app suffered from slow page transitions and high server costs due to SSR overuse.
 By switching most pages to ISR and caching responses at the edge using Vercel Edge Middleware, we reduced TTFB (Time To First Byte) by 60% and improved LCP (Largest Contentful Paint) to under 2 seconds.

 Advanced Image Optimization Techniques